xuankimtran/docs-1/pages/katalon-studio/docs/console-mode-execution.md

    </tbody>
 </table>

-- For Katalon version older than 7.5.0, do as follows:
+- For versions older than 7.5.0, do as follows:

 <table>
    <thead>